The official blog of the Lung Institute.

 With these tips for managing lung disease during the holidays, you’ll be able to enjoy every bit of the festivities, meals and family fun.

-If you’re interested in learning about more options to treat COPD, emphysema, pulmonary fibrosis or another chronic lung disease, contact us at (800) 729-3065 to learn how your own stem cells can promote healing within your lungs through stem cell therapy.
+If you’re interested in learning about more options to treat COPD, emphysema, pulmonary fibrosis or another chronic lung disease, contact us at (800) 729-3065 to learn how your own cells can promote healing within your lungs through cellular therapy.

 Ready for Thanksgiving?
 Tell us your plans for this Holiday season!
 Share your thoughts and comments on Managing Lung Disease during the Holidays below…